 2. Place sea bass fillets in prepared pan.

 3. In a small bowl, combine the nuts, sugar, lemon juice, dill and pepper.
-Spoon the mixture evenly over each fillet, pressing down to adhere.
+Spoon the nut mixture evenly over each fillet, pressing down to adhere.

 4. Bake for 10 to 12 minutes per 1-inch of thickness of the fillet (see Note below), or until fish reaches 140 to 145 degrees when measured with an instant-read thermometer.
-Let stand for 5 minutes before serving.
+The topping should be a nice golden brown.

 Notes